-The principal decisions taken below are the ones that the Board considers have the greatest impact on the Company's long-term success.
+The principal decisions taken as detailed below and on pages 30 and 31 are the ones that the Board considers have the greatest impact on the Company's long-term success.
 The Board considers the factors outlined under the Section 172(1) Statement and the wider interests of stakeholders as a whole in all decisions it takes on behalf of the Company.